maartenba/maartenba.github.io/_posts/2022-09-XX-rate-limiting-web-applications.markdown

 ### Why rate limiting?

 Let's say you are building a web API that lets you store todo items.
-Nice and simple: a `GET /api/todos` that returns a list of todo items, and a `POST /api/todos` that let you create and update a specific todo item.
+Nice and simple: a `GET /api/todos` that returns a list of todo items, and a `POST /api/todos` and `PUT /api/todos/{id}` that let you create and update a specific todo item.
 What could possibly go wrong with using these two endpoints?

 Off the top of my head: